Feast that became famine casts doubt over Brazil future

 MAIN TARGETS

-The main targets, however, will be the Copa America next year in Chile and the qualifiers for Russia.
+The main targets, however, will be the Copa America next year in Chile and the qualifiers for Russia, which begin in 2016.

 A few players who narrowly missed out on selection this year will hope to be given a chance.